vpandita-maker/robotic-arm/README.md

 # Robotic Arm — INFO-I341

-A 5-servo robotic arm controlled by a joystick, built for **INFO-I341: PROTOTYPING WITH ARDUINO TOOLS BY Yashna Pandugala & Vansh Pandita ** at Indiana University Bloomington.
+A 5-servo robotic arm controlled by a joystick, built for **INFO-I341: PROTOTYPING WITH ARDUINO TOOLS by Yashna Pandugala & Vansh Pandita ** at Indiana University Bloomington.

 ## Overview